 – No number (singular or plural).

-Some surprising facts of Japanese language are as follows:
+Some surprising facts of the Japanese language are as follows:

 – It’s named ‘Nihongo’ in the local dialect.